 Another evaluation of the buckling column cushion performed by the Tissue Viability Consultancy Services, Ltd, involved 5 residents in a nursing home, all with pressure ulcers up to Stage 2.
 The only intervention in their care was the exchange of their existing pressure relieving cushion with the buckling column cushion.
 Both visual inspection and ultra sound measurements showed healing at day 14 for all cases, with particular significance for those with Stage 2 pressure ulcers.
 At the end of the trial, there was no evidence of pressure damage for any of the volunteer residents.

-The cushioning products for wheelchairs currently using the buckling column technology are all EquaGelunder the trade name EquaGel® and are produced by EquaPressure, LLC of Alpine, Utah.
+The cushioning products for wheelchairs currently using the buckling column technology are all under the trade name EquaGel® and are produced by EquaPressure, LLC of Alpine, Utah.
 There are four models of the EquaGel® Wheelchair Cushions – Straight Comfort, General, Protector and Adjustable Protector.
 The EquaGel® General Cushion is recognized by Medicare as an excellent cushion for extended comfort.
 Both the EquaGel® Protector and the EquaGel® Adjustable Protector cushions are recognized by Medicare as cushions providing not only the extended comfort, but also providing superior protection for skin integrity.

 So in one major leap, the technology of cushioning has now progressed far beyond from what was available during biblical times and even 20 years ago.
 A new standard in cushioning has now been set.